Post

 deploy:

-# Job name (optional, but setting it makes logs easier to read)
+# Job name (optional, setting it improves readability in logs)

 name: Deploy - Firebase App Distribution